Idaho murders: Police say suspect's DNA found at the crime scene

 An attorney representing Mr Kohberger has previously said he is eager to be exonerated.

 Mr Kohberger did not enter a plea in a court appearance in Idaho on Thursday.
+He had been extradited from his home state of Pennsylvania the previous day.

-The documents provide the latest insights into the arrest of the criminology graduate student as well as the murders that shocked the small Idaho college town of Moscow.
+The court documents provide the latest insights into the arrest of the criminology graduate student as well as the murders that shocked the small Idaho college town of Moscow.

 The probable cause affidavit indicates Mr Kohberger's DNA matched a sample found on a knife sheath at the apartment where University of Idaho students Xana Kernodle, Ethan Chapin, Kaylee Goncalves and Madison Mogen were killed in November.